DavideSigurta/Donatio/README.md

 ### Donations

 Users can:
-- Donate ETH or DNT tokens to existing campaigns
+- Donate DNT tokens to existing campaigns
 - Track the status of their donations
 - Vote for fund release when milestones are reached